szaumoor/ZS_ItemPack/README.md

 **Component 105:** Add Ritual Dagger

-This component adds a new magical +0 dagger that is not very accurate but deals a good amount of damage as a +2 dagger, may cause bleeding, and increases the damage of the wielder each time it spills blood for 7 seconds.
+This component adds a new magical +2 dagger that is not very accurate but may cause bleeding, and increases the damage of the wielder each time it spills blood for 7 seconds.
 It can be used to get more beneficial effects if you're willing to spill your own blood.
 Available for BG2EE and BGEE.

 **Component 106:** Add Cold Snap

-This component adds a new +1 dagger that deals varying amounts of extra cold damage and may very briefly snap freeze some targets if they fail their saves.
+This component adds a new +1 dagger that deals varying amounts of cold damage and may very briefly snap freeze and weaken some targets if they fail their saves.
 Available for BG2EE and BGEE.
 In BG2EE, it is a +2 weapon, identical in every other respect.

 **Component 107:** Add Spell Siphon

 This component adds a new +1 dagger which allows wizards and sorcerers to recall level 1 spells when something is killed with the dagger.
 On rare occasions, it will also restore level 2 spells.
 Available for BG2EE and BGEE.
+It's a +2 dagger in BG2, with slightly improved stats.

 **Component 108:** Add Cruel Sting

-This component adds a new long sword with a spider and poisonous theme which excels when hitting targets that are webbed or otherwise incapacitated.
+This component adds a new +1 long sword with a spider and poisonous theme which excels when hitting targets that are webbed or otherwise incapacitated.
 Available for BG2EE and BGEE.
+It's a +2 long sword in BG2 with minor differences otherwise.

 **Component 109:** Add Judgment

-This adds a new powerful warhammer that deals crushing and fire damage and increases defenses.
+This adds a new powerful war hammer that deals crushing and fire damage and increases defenses.
 It has the ability to switch to a non-lethal mode which frees allies (or anyone else) from paralysis, stun, and hold effects on hit.
 Available for BG2EE.

 **Component 110:** Add The Deathstalker Mantle

 This adds a new cool cloak for assassins and other stabby-stabby characters, passively benefitting single-classed thieves, and assassins.
 Once per round, upon killing an enemy, the user becomes immediately invisible and gains a +1 bonus to THAC0 and damage for 2 rounds.
+It also grants minor combat bonuses to single-classed thieves, assassins, and blackguards.
 Available for BG2EE and BGEE.

 </details>

 ---

 <details>

 <summary><b> Souls inspired </b></summary>